Butternut Squash Galette

 In cooking school, I had an improvisational exam prep where I had to create a dish out of butternut squash and spinach with no recipe.
-I made a galette, and I was so happy with it that I couldn’t wait to post it here.
+I made a savory galette, and I was so happy with it that I couldn’t wait to post it here.

 It’s the perfect for pastry novices, because it’s got plenty of butter in it, which makes it quite forgiving.
 Even if your not a pastry novice, this is a pastry dough you need in your repertoire, because who doesn’t want a dough that’s super simple, forgiving, and doesn’t require chilling?
-This girl needs it.

 This dough recipe calls for milk instead of water, and vinegar as well.
 The milk helps the crust brown more quickly, and the vinegar makes it super flakey.
 Super dough = super flakey. 🙂

 In the top left diagram, the flour and salt are placed in the food processor first and pulsed to combine, then the cold butter cubes are added.
 The mixture is pulsed about 30-35 times, until it resembles a coarse meal and the butter is in pea-sized chunks.

 The top center diagram is what the dough looks like after the milk and vinegar have been added and pulsed until the dough forms moist clumps.
 You can do this further until the dough forms more of a ball, but I chose not to over process it, dump it out, and knead it gently into a disk by hand.
 At this point, you can wrap the flattened disk in plastic wrap and chill it, or just keep on going. 🙂

 I rolled out the dough to about 1/8″ thick, and it was about 16″ across.
 It’s a lot of dough, so you can decide whether you’d like to make one large galette or smaller ones.

 Wash the leeks by placing them under running water and separating the layers so all of the dirt and grit can just flow out.
 Halve the leeks, then slice thinly.
 You’ll have a lot of leeks here, but they cook down to nothing, and you need plenty to top that dough, giving it lots of moisture.

 The center diagram shows the leeks cooking with a parchment paper lid on very low heat.
 What the lid does is helps the leeks steam and soften.
 After 20 minutes, you can remove the lid and increase the temperature to get the leeks nice and caramelized, about another 15-20 minutes.